The Force Awakens

 A reasonably entertaining evening, but from the reviews I recall, an over-rated film.
 It's essentially a Star Wars heist movie and it's at least half an hour too long (do we care about that battle?
 No, we do not.)
 This is kind of fanfic that slips in lots and lots of missing scenes with references to the original, but does it so much that its own story doesn't have room to stretch.
 The ideas that it has that could make it different - what does it mean to be an unwilling collaborator, what does it mean to be part of a violent resistance movement - are merely lip-service to the concept of a more character-driven plot that doesn't exist here.

 Unfortunately CGI Peter Cushing is a bit weird and CGI young Carrie Fisher is really, really weird.
 Both of them, along with - I am sorry to say - James Earl Jones should have been recast.
 There are some 80-something men who have the voice of their prime years, but alas Jones isn't one of them and Vader isn't powerful enough as a result.
 I was amused that the Empire puts its archive on a tropical island planet.
 With those kind of resources, why not give your Imperial librarians some sun, sea, and sand?
-Watched straight after TFA it is also very striking how much the latter has done in terms of putting women into minor parts that in the original trilogy and thus Rogue One*.
+Watched straight after TFA it is also very striking how much the latter has done in terms of putting women into minor parts that in the original trilogy and thus Rogue One* were routinely played by men.
 Still, they re-launched a mega-franchise with two films in which the leads were played by women.
 That is some progress.

 That said, one part of the original Star Wars sensibility that I was delighted to see was that just as TFA retains the Leni Riefenstahl aesthetic for the First Order, Rogue One let the John Martin inspiration off the leash.
 I spent the sequence in which a planet is destroyed going "This was definitely inspired by The Great Day of His Wrath, which I've since confirmed was the case.